Signs of Anxiety in Dogs

 Boredom

 Dogs need mental stimulation, and some dogs can be destructive when left alone due to boredom.
-This is a sign of anxiety even if your dog doesn’t seem to be stressed.
+This is a sign of anxiety, even if your dog doesn’t seem to be stressed.

-Hiding or Escape Behaviors
+Hiding or Escaping Behaviors

 Some dogs will hide behind their owners as a way to avoid something.
-Your dog may even nudge you to prompt you to move.
+Your dog may even nudge you and prompt you to move.
 They may even engage in diversion activities like digging or may move behind a tree or parked car.

 How to Treat Your Dog’s Anxiety

 It is important that your dog get plenty of daily exercise and playtime, and he needs the appropriate amount of high-quality food.
-Also, consistent training creates a bond between you and your pup, and sets expectations that that will help relieve any apprehensions your anxious dog may have.
+Also, consistent training creates a bond between you and your pup, and sets expectations that will help relieve any apprehensions your anxious dog may have.

 Providing your dog with a little extra love and affection can help him ease the symptoms of anxiety.
 If your dog is showing signs of stress, cuddle up with him or spend some extra time petting him.
 Positive reinforcement can help your dog associate new experiences with rewards if you offer treats or pets when he is triggered.

-Also understand that your mental health affects your dog’s.
-When you are able to manage the stressors in your own life you can be fully present for your dog.
+Also, understand that your mental health affects your dog’s.
+When you are able to manage the stressors in your own life, you can be fully present for your dog.

 Types of Dog Anxiety